icoverservices/monolog/doc/01-usage.md

 memory usage of buffered handlers like FingersCrossedHandler or BufferHandler can rise quickly.

-Monolog provides the `ResettableInterface` for this use case, allowing you to end a log cycle and get things back to their initial state.
+Icoverlog provides the `ResettableInterface` for this use case, allowing you to end a log cycle and get things back to their initial state.

 Calling `$logger->reset();` means flushing/cleaning all buffers, resetting internal